Welcome to the Corrections Center of Northwest Ohio

 It must also be recognized that as committee members or commission members change via elections, there will be a change in relationships that will effect the groups productivity, trust, etc. New members will need to be directed, then coached to become a productive member of the team or commission.
 When new elected officials are introduced to the new commission or board they may experience a feeling of dissatisfaction and resistance.
 They may not understand their role, the jail and operations or even the need for such an entity.

 In pondering the dilemma "where are all the regional jails?", I reflect back on the support that I felt since my arrival twelve years ago and recognize that such support, critical cooperation, unified management philosophy, proportionate sharing of costs, cooperation from judicial authorities, a centralized transportation system and a jail location that now can boast that its neighbors have increased property values was the result of courage, relationships and leadership.
 If the model and process are used correctly, the process can be simplified and replicated.

 Paul Paquette, the first Executive Director of CCNO, wrote an article entitled " The Nuts and Bolts of Implementing the Regional Jail Concept ."
 This is available in Adobe format by clicking on the above link.

-Jim Dennis, the current Executive Director of CCNO, wrote a 1998 article entitled "Cooperation Works."
+Jim Dennis, former Executive Director of CCNO, wrote a 1998 article entitled "Cooperation Works."
 This article is also available by clicking on the link provided.